 iframe which will be used to call a different cross-origin verification flow.

-Add the URL of this callback page to the Cross-Origin Verification Fallback field in your Client's settings in the Dashboard, under the Advanced > OAuth panel.
+Add the URL of this callback page to the Cross-Origin Verification Fallback field in your Application's settings in the Dashboard, under the Advanced > OAuth panel.

 Browser Testing Matrix